19hours/sg-statutes/Acts/Education Endowment and Savings Schemes Act.md

 (CHAPTER 87A)

 This Legislative History is provided for the convenience of users of the Education Endowment and Savings Schemes Act.
-It is not part of this Scheme.
+It is not part of this Act.

 ||||
 |:-|:-|:-|